segmentio/segment-docs/src/connections/destinations/catalog/salesforce-marketing-cloud/index.md

    - If `userId` is present in the Identify call, Segment sends it to SFMC as the `Contact Key`
    - If no `userId` is present, Segment sends the `email` in the Identify to SFMC as the `Contact Key`
    - SFMC does not allow colon characters (":") in the `Contact Key` field, so you must remove those characters from any `userId` fields.
 - SFMC doesn’t handle nested objects gracefully, so Segment excludes any nested properties from the data it sends.
-To send nested context fields, see the section on [Using Context Properties](#using-context-properties-from-identify-or-track) below.
+To send nested context fields, see the section on [Using Context Properties](#using-context-properties-from-identify-or-track-calls) below.
 - SFMC accepts ISO-8601-formatted dates, and rejects any calls that include dates not in that format.
 Make sure you send all dates in ISO format.

-## Set Up: Sending Track calls to SFMC
+## Set up to send Track calls to SFMC

 You can use Segment Track calls to send rich data about what your users are doing to a Data Extension in SFMC, which you can then use to build Journeys.
 When you send Track calls to SFMC, Segment fires an event using SFMC’s [eventing API](https://developer.salesforce.com/docs/atlas.en-us.mc-apis.meta/mc-apis/putDataExtensionRowByKey.htm).